Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Introduction and results

-Section 5 is devoted to the relation between EKR classes of depth at most $1$ and {\bf RVT} classes.
-In the first subsection, we summary the definition and procedures about EKR classes according to \cite{M1} and \cite{M2}.
-The following subsection gives a global description of EKR classes in terms of {\bf RVT} classes.
-In particular, it contains a proof of theorem \ref{2}.
-The following subsection presents an interpretation in terms of configurations of an articulated arm for EKR classes (of depth at most $1$) and {\bf RVT} classes.
-In particular it contains a proof of Theorem \ref{3}.
-Finally, the last subsection develops, for $1\leq k\leq 4$, the decomposition of EKR classes of depth at most $2$ in {\bf RVT} classes and the corresponding interpretation in terms of configurations of an articulated arm.\\ We end this paper by some commentaries about these results and the results contained in \cite{CMH}, \cite{CH} and \cite{MP}.
+Section~\ref{relatiomEKRRVT} is devoted to the relation between EKR sets of depth $1$ and {\bf RVT} sets.
+In Section~\ref{EKR}, we summarize the def\/inition and the results concerning EKR classes based on~\cite{M1, M2}.
+Section~\ref{stratEKR1} gives a~global description of EKR sets in terms of {\bf RVT} sets.
+Section~\ref{depth1} presents an interpretation of EKR sets (of depth at most $1$) and {\bf RVT} sets in terms of the configurations of an articulated arm.
+Finally, in Section~\ref{2k4} a~characterization for some EKR sets of depth $2$ in terms of articulated arms is given.
+In this paragraph, we also give, for $1\leq k\leq 4$, the decomposition of EKR sets of depth at most $2$ in {\bf RVT} sets and the corresponding interpretation in terms of conf\/igurations of an articulated arm.
+The reader can f\/ind the proof of Theorems~\ref{2} and~\ref{3} in Sections~\ref{stratEKR1} and~\ref{depth1} respectively.